Dervla Murphy: Personal life and interests

 Murphy never married.
-In 1968 she gave birth to her only child, Rachel, fathered by Irish Times journalist Terence de Vere White.
+In 1968, she gave birth to her only child, Rachel, fathered by Irish Times journalist Terence de Vere White.
 Her decision to bring up her daughter alone was described as "a brave choice in 1960s Ireland" by The Sunday Business Post, although she said she felt safe from criticism because she was in her thirties and was financially and professionally secure.
 Following Rachel's birth, she spent five years as a book reviewer before returning to travel writing.

 Murphy lived in Lismore with five dogs and three cats.
 She was a patron of Sustrans, a British charity for sustainable travel, and of the Lismore Immrama Festival of Travel Writing.

-In 2009 Murphy appeared on the BBC Radio 4 programme Great Lives, nominating Freya Stark as a Great Life, supported by expert John Murray VII of the publishing family.
+In 2009, Murphy appeared on the BBC Radio 4 programme Great Lives, nominating Dame Freya Stark as a Great Life, supported by expert John Murray VII of the publishing family.
+She was herself chosen as the subject of the programme by Hilary Bradt in 2025.

 In April 2022, she spoke at her home to an interviewer from the Financial Times, who was "instructed by her publisher to bring along some 'really good cheddar'.
 And beer."
 During the conversation Murphy "claim[ed] to have no time to dwell on the past because she finds so much in current events to worry about, following the news on the BBC World Service radio and Al Jazeera on her computer because she has no desire for — indeed, has never owned — a television." and said that "There are so many books to be read.
 The problem is, at 90, there isn’t enough time to read them all".